Project Spotlight: Nature’s Designers

 “But what will my child actually do?”

-In Nature’s Designers, learning might show up as:
+In Nature’s Designers, learning might look like:

 A project that supports neurodivergent learners